dentarg/auth0-blog/_posts/2017-05-16-Introducting_Auth0_Extend_the_new_way_to_extend_your_SaaS.markdown

 # Why you need extensibility

 If you are a decision maker for a SaaS product, then you are constantly dealing with a stream of requirements for new features.
-These requirements appear on Sales calls with prospective customers, or they come from your existing base.
+These requirements appear on Sales calls with prospective customers, or they come from your existing customer base.
 It may be that your SaaS needs to integrate with an external system the customer uses, or there's some custom validation logic that is absolute requirement.

-Regardless of the requirement, generally they end up on an ever growing product backlog.
+Regardless of the requirement, feature requests inevitably end up on an ever growing product backlog.
 Resources on your team are finite, so unless there is a critical mass of interest on the feature, or enough high paying customers, there's a good chance those features will never get done.
 <p><p><p>
 <img src="https://cdn.auth0.com/website/blog/extend_launch_dibert.jpg"/>
 <p>